swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

 This proposal defines a new `PluginContext` structure that contains:

-* a reference to the `Package` object at the root of the subgraph to which the plugin is being applied
+* a reference to the `Package` at the root of the subgraph to which the plugin is being applied
 * the contextual information that was previously part of `TargetBuildContext`

 This structure factors out all the information related to the package graph, such as the package and target names and directories, leaving the context with just the top-level contextual information.